 The following are recommended sections for a community recreation plan.
 1.0 Background or Context Explain the purpose and scope of the recreation plan.
 Provide an overview of the current community context.
 Include relevant information gathered during Step 2 from the community profile; the listing of groups, associations, programs and services; the facility inventory; and priorities identified in other official community plans.
 Describe the process followed to create the community recreation plan.
 2.0 Values and Guiding Principles □ Community Values (e.g., respect, inclusion, equality) □ Guiding principles (e.g., accessible and affordable recreation) and other broad criteria that may be used for making decisions related to recreation planning and implementation.
 3.0 Vision ☐ Introduce a clear and compelling vision statement based on the community's hopes and dreams for the future of recreation.
 4.0 Mission ☐ Write a mission statement from the perspective of the local authority for recreation.
 Complete the sentence, "This organization exists to..."
-5.0 Goals and Objectives Goals encompass broad priorities that relate to the purpose of the plan and state broadly what will be accomplished.
-Objectives or strategies are specific actions that when implemented will help achieve the goals.
-Tasks are the most detailed and explain how each objective will be undertaken.
-These appear in the implementation plan (Step 5).
-Goals and objectives may be grouped under major areas such as facilities, human resources, programs and services, etc. 6.0 Acknowledgements □ Take time to recognize the contribution of the community in the planning process. □ Recognize sources of funding that contributed to the plan's development. □ Thank planning team members for their commitment and dedication.
+5.0 Goals and Objectives ☐ Goals encompass broad priorities that relate to the purpose of the plan and state broadly what will be accomplished. □ Objectives or strategies are specific actions that when implemented will help achieve the goals. □ Tasks are the most detailed and explain how each objective will be undertaken.
+These appear in the implementation plan (Step 5). programs and services, etc. 6.0 Acknowledgements □ Take time to recognize the contribution of the community in the planning process. □ Recognize sources of funding that contributed to the plan's development. □ Thank planning team members for their commitment and dedication.